-If a supervisor is involved in every decision their subordinates make, projects are delayed as they linger while approving.
+If a supervisor is involved in every decision their subordinates make during the project management process , projects are delayed as they linger while approving.

 Your manager's "incredibly busy" agenda will set the pace for everything your team does.
 They will block all projects while the team patiently waits for their go-ahead.
 They may also introduce ridiculously long review processes only to change their mind in the middle of a project.

 When working under micromanagement, even the most straightforward projects can become overwhelming and over-complicated.

 Put bluntly, bosses who micromanage find pleasure in their employees' failure.
 It reaffirms their idea that they can't succeed without them.
 In turn, they'll over-complicate instructions to confuse employees, making it look like an employee doesn't know what they're doing.

 If an employee suggests something simple to a manager and they react poorly, they're actively avoiding criticism.
 Some leaders will respond with rage when subordinates offer feedback, accusing them of being highly-critical or combative.

 Leaders who embrace micromanagement are always on the defensive, and they won't apologise for their mistakes.
 They're looking for empathy from their employees and nothing less.